prometheus/docs/content/docs/operating/security.md

 As with any complex system, it is near certain that bugs will be found, some of them security-relevant.
 If you find a _security bug_ please report it privately to the maintainers listed in the MAINTAINERS of the relevant repository and CC prometheus-team@googlegroups.com.

-Special note for security scanner users, please be careful with the report it is given.
-Most of the time the issues raised don't apply to the tool scanned.
-It is specially true regarding the vulnerabilities detected in the dependencies (Go or npm).
-In this particular case we will kindly ask you to explain how it can affect the tool scanned.

 We will fix the issue as soon as possible and coordinate a release date with you.
 You will be able to choose if you want public acknowledgement of your effort and if you want to be mentioned by name.

+### Automated security scanners

+Special note for security scanner users: Please be mindful with the reports produced.
+Most scanners are generic and produce lots of false positives.
+More and more reports are being sent to us, and it takes a significant amount of work to go through all of them and reply with the care you expect.
+This problem is particularly bad with Go and NPM dependency scanners.

+As a courtesy to us and our time, we would ask you not to submit raw reports.
+Instead, please submit them with an analysis outlining which specific results are applicable to us and why.

 Prometheus is maintained by volunteers, not by a company.
 Therefore, fixing security issues is done on a best-effort basis.
 We strive to release security